 7. Rinse and Leave To Dry

+For wooden surfaces, apply a few drops of linseed oil to the surface.
 The oil will settle in the wood grain to protect it from moisture and scratches.

 You can also use lacquer thinner to clean painting equipment like paintbrushes, rollers, paint buckets, and spray guns after using them.